Andres De Los Reyes: Research

-De Los Reyes is interested in understanding what informant discrepancies tell us about youth undergoing evaluation.
+He is interested in understanding what informant discrepancies tell us about youth undergoing evaluation.
 For instance, when a parent reports high levels of a symptom in their child that a teacher does not corroborate in their report, might such a discrepancy serve as a signal that the youth has mental health needs which appear at home to a greater extent than they do at school?
-Addressing this question is important because there are no clear guidelines in the field for what to make of this information, and De Los Reyes seeks to mitigate uncertainties in research and clinical service decision-making by understanding factors that reliably predict the occurrence of these discrepancies.
+Addressing this question is important because there are no clear guidelines in the field for what to make of this information, and he seeks to mitigate uncertainties in research and clinical service decision-making by understanding factors that reliably predict the occurrence of these discrepancies.

-De Los Reyes takes a conceptually grounded and team scholarship approach to examining how informant discrepancies in youth mental health assessments reveal meaningful clinical information regarding the contexts in which the youth display mental health concerns.
-De Los Reyes works across fields including cognitive science, education, human development, neuroscience, organizational behavior, medicine, and social work.
-His work involves research on informant discrepancies relevant to assessments conducted across developmental periods, including early childhood, adolescence, and periods of adulthood.
-De Los Reyes studies multiple metal health domains including social anxiety, disruptive behavior, autism, social competence, substance use, family functioning, and peer relations.
-De Los Reyes integrates multi-informant, psychophysiological, observational, and performance-based assessment paradigms in his work.
-He uses these paradigms to test questions using experimental, controlled observation, naturalistic, and quantitative review research designs.
-De Los Reyes' long-term goal in research is to understand informant discrepancies and the factors that shape them, and to leverage this knowledge to develop strategies that optimize decision-making in the settings in which these discrepancies occur.
+He takes a conceptually grounded and team scholarship approach to examining how informant discrepancies in youth mental health assessments reveal meaningful clinical information regarding the contexts in which the youth display mental health concerns.
+He works across fields including cognitive science, education, human development, neuroscience, organizational behavior, medicine, and social work.